 Metcalfe and Mischel (1999) constructed the “hot-and-cool” system to explain the psychological structure of self-control.
-They conceptualised the mind’s capacity to exercise willpower with two opposing mechanisms: the “hot” system and the “cool” system.
+They conceptualized the mind’s capacity to exercise willpower with two opposing mechanisms: the “hot” system and the “cool” system.

 The “hot” system, found in the limbic system of the brain, operates on impulses and emotions.
 This system is responsible for fueling our various drives, such as for hunger, sex, and dominance.

-The “cool” system, centralised in the prefrontal cortex, counteracts these reflexive urges through activating our cognition, engaging our thoughts and knowledge about our long term goals.
+The “cool” system, centralized in the prefrontal cortex, counteracts these reflexive urges through activating our cognition, engaging our thoughts and knowledge about our long-term goals.
 This part of the “hot-and-cool” system allows us to reflect on our actions and their consequences.

 Both systems are necessary as they work in conjunction and opposition.
-The interplay between them varies depending on the situation, and our behaviour is the result of one system exerting more influence than the other.
+The interplay between them varies depending on the situation, and our behavior is the result of one system exerting more influence than the other.
 So how can we mediate this interplay and experience more self-control?

-To be clear, no significant behavioural change comes easily.
+To be clear, no significant behavioral change comes easily.
 Years of habit cements an individual’s self-control.
 The most recent research done on the original participants of the Stanford Marshmallow Experiment has found that the individual differences in self-control ability had, for the most part, remained constant.

 In addition, it appears that biological factors play a role in determining one’s ability to delay gratification.
 For example, individuals with more active prefrontal cortexes were found to have greater self-control (Casey et al., 2011).